AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 We are going to drive the point directly by means of the interpolation function specifying the marker trajectory in the C3D object.
-First, give a reasonable name to the `AnyParamFun` and remove the stuff after the equality sign:
+First, give a reasonable name to the `AnyParamFun` and remove the stuff after the equality sign.

-Then click the Model tab in the tree view on the left hand side of the editor window, unfold the MyModel branch and subsequently the `C3D` object -> `Points` -> `Markers` -> `L000` and arrive at `PosInterpol` as shown below.
+Then click the Model tab in the tree view on the left hand side of the editor window, unfold the MyModel branch and subsequently the `C3D` -> `Points` -> `Markers` -> `L000` and arrive at `PosInterpol` as shown below.